 Our lead product candidates are designed to be oral, potent and selective inhibitors of protein arginine methyltransferase 5, or PRMT5.
 The potency and selectivity of our product candidates is supported by preclinical data demonstrating nanomolar inhibition of PRMT5 and no inhibition of related enzymes at 1,000 times higher concentration of our product candidates.
 We are currently advancing our first clinical candidate, PRT543, in a Phase 1 clinical trial in select solid tumors and myeloid malignancies in patients who are refractory to or intolerant of established therapies.
-Interim Phase 1 results indicate dose-dependent increases in exposure and target engagement, and we have observed early signs of clinical activity, including a confirmed complete response, or CR, in a patient with HRD+ high grade serous ovarian cancer.
+Interim Phase 1 results indicate dose-dependent increases in exposure and target engagement, and we have observed early signs of clinical activity, including an ongoing confirmed complete response, or CR, in a patient with HRD+ high grade serous ovarian cancer through nine months of therapy.
 A complete response is defined as the disappearance of all target lesions.
-While we need to enroll and demonstrate objective responses in additional patients to support further development, and potential approval by FDA or other regulatory authorities is not guaranteed, we are encouraged by the clinical activity to date.
-We anticipate enrollment in expansion cohorts in our ongoing Phase 1 trial beginning in the second half of 2020 and expect clinical data beginning in the first half of 2021.
+We will need to enroll and demonstrate objective responses in additional patients to support further development and potential approval by the FDA or other regulatory authorities, and while such approval is not guaranteed, we are encouraged by the clinical activity as of the date of this prospectus.
+We began patient enrollment into the solid tumor expansion portion of our ongoing Phase 1 trial during the fourth quarter of 2020 and we expect to begin patient enrollment into additional solid tumor and myeloid malignancies expansion cohorts early in 2021.
+We anticipate presenting initial clinical data from the trial at medical meetings in the second half of 2021.

 We are also advancing PRT811, a second PRMT5 inhibitor that we have optimized for high brain exposure, in a Phase 1 clinical trial in solid tumors, including GBM.
-We expect to begin enrolling patients in the expansion portion of the Phase 1 clinical trial in the first half of 2021 and anticipate initial clinical data from these expansion cohorts by the end of 2021.
-We have also received FDA clearance of our IND for PRT1419, which is designed to be a potent and selective inhibitor of the anti-apoptotic protein, MCL1.
+As of the date of this prospectus, the trial has demonstrated early signs of clinical activity and tolerability.
+The previously disclosed refractory GBM patient whose tumor had demonstrated a 66% reduction on monotherapy PRT811 subsequently underwent a follow-up MRI at week 18 and the regression has improved to 77% from baseline, confirming a partial response, or PR, per RANO (response assessment in neuro-oncology) criteria.
+We expect to begin enrolling patients in the expansion portion of the Phase 1 clinical trial in the first half of 2021 and anticipate obtaining initial clinical data from these expansion cohorts by the end of 2021.

+PRT1419, our third clinical candidate, is designed to be a potent and selective inhibitor of the anti-apoptotic protein, MCL1.
 The potency and selectivity of PRT1419 is supported by preclinical data demonstrating nanomolar inhibition of MCL1 and no inhibition of related enzymes at 200 times higher concentration of our product candidate.
-We are initiating a Phase 1 clinical trial in relapsed/refractory patients with myelodysplastic syndrome, or MDS, acute myeloid leukemia, or AML, non-Hodgkin's lymphoma, or NHL, and multiple myeloma, or MM, in the second half of 2020.
+We have begun enrolling patients with hematologic malignancies, including patients with myelodysplastic syndrome, or MDS, acute myeloid leukemia, or AML, non-Hodgkin's lymphoma, or NHL, and multiple myeloma, or MM, into the Phase 1 clinical trial for PRT1419.
+We expect to begin enrolling patients in the expansion portion of the Phase 1 clinical trial in the second half of 2021.